PeterEmad146/Introduction-to-Embedded-Systems-Software-and-Development-Environments/Module 1/README.md

 - **Pointers:** are special data types that hold address information.
 They are used to pass data by reference and can point to any type.

+### Introduction to Software Configuration Management

+- Software configuration management (SCM) is the process that handles how we configure and go about developing the code for the project.

+- SCM simply describes how the software is developed and organized.

 - Developing software can require a lot of process
     > Used directly by software engineers in development
     * Software Requirements